Covered in this doc

 Done! 🚀 You’re ready to start running visual testing alongside code reviews.

-If you are running GitLab Self-Managed behind a firewall, fill out the form below and we'll be in touch shortly.
+If you are running GitLab Self-Managed behind a firewall, reach out to our sales team for assistance.